SeongJinAhn/DAD-SGM/README.md

 # Motivation
 We find out that current GNN-to-MLP distillation methods often fail to preserve the task-agnostic knowledge learned by self-supervised GNN teachers.
 Hence, we introduce a new research direction for distilling task-agnostic knowledge from self-supervised graph neural networks (GNNs) to multi-layer perceptrons (MLPs).
-This approach enhances the noise robustness of MLPs against input noise, thereby producing robust node representations.
+This approach enhances the robustness of MLPs against input noise, thereby producing robust node representations.

 ![image](https://github.com/user-attachments/assets/62a9d532-e3ab-4bca-8a79-a8c5b59495de)